Top Real Estate Marketing Ideas

-Now for our “listing edge”.
-Being on the tops of the SERP’s(search engine results pages), where buyers are searching for real estate in our local cities.
-Not in the paid results, although that is not horrible, but being able to sit in front of a seller and have them search for real estate, as if they were a buyer, showing our brand being on page 1, that is true power.
+Now for our “listing edge.”
+Being on the tops of the SERP’s(search engine results in pages), where buyers are searching for real estate in our local cities.
+Not in the paid results, although that is not horrible, being able to sit in front of a seller and have them search for real estate, as if they were a buyer, showing our brand being on page 1, that is true power.

-Showing them the numbers of buyers leads, the click through rate on our sites and how “sticky” they are pushes us beyond anyone else in our Local Markets.
+Showing them the numbers of buyers leads, the click through rate on our sites and how “sticky” they are pushing us beyond anyone else in our Local Markets.
 While not all agents are going to be able to achieve this feat, and some will be inclined to “trick” the sellers with this tactic, with hard work and diligence, you can get places that you have only dreamed.

 Now, our brand is all over those sites when people are searching, using keywords that I made the titles of the video’s into, that we post and the “slideshare’s” we create.

 To create a slide share – you can use Power point – I have the $99.00 a year membership to have all of the Microsoft stuff. – Word, Excel, Power point, etc.

 Another Cool Tool I have been using that is an iPad App is Haiku Deck – it’s wonderful, I give it access to my Dropbox, where all the photos I own are, and I upload photos, write some text over them, and then share from HaikuDeck to Slideshare – it converts, and it’s ready for your further descriptive text.